1. What is Wisconsin Foreign LLC Registration?

 Step 3: Appoint a Wisconsin Registered Agent

-Your foreign LLC must designate a registered agent with a physical street address in Wisconsin.
+Your Foreign LLC must designate a registered agent with a physical street address in Wisconsin.
 The registered agent must be available during normal business hours to accept service of process and official correspondence on behalf of the LLC.

 Step 4: File the Foreign LLC Application for Registration